-To understand where people walk and bike in District One, land use, employment, and mobile device data was evaluated.
+To understand where people walk and bike in District One, land use, employment, and mobile device data were evaluated.

 One estimate of existing travel demand came from 2018 StreetLight data, a platform that uses archival location records created by mobile devices and navigation devices to produce an index of activity per mode of travel.
+For more on StreetLight data, see appendix A, page 15, "Demand Analysis."

 To identify areas in District One with a concentration of multimodal activity, this index was converted to a percentile, which allowed identification of the top 20% roadway segments for demand.

-A bicycle and pedestrian demand score was calculated; it combines several key factors to estimate where there may be a demand for walking, biking, or riding transit:
+A bicycle and pedestrian demand score was calculated; it combines several key factors to estimate where there may be a demand for walking, biking, or riding transit, including:

 - · population and employment density

-- · proximity to key destinations
+- proximity to key destinations

 - · existing land uses and activity centers

-The final demand score equally weighs the bicycle and pedestrian demand score and StreetLight percentiles to provide an overview of active transportation demand (see Figure 1 Multimodal Demand in District One).
+The final demand score equally weighs the bicycle and pedestrian demand score and StreetLight percentiles to provide an overview of active transportation demand.
+High multimodal demand areas are defined are those areas that were identified to have the top third active transportation demand score (figure 1).
 While most high-demand SHS facilities in District One are in urban areas and near the coast, some towns have higher demand that comes from state roads functioning as main streets.